Stocks edge higher on Wall Street, on track for weekly gains

 The Fed has caught criticism for not taking inflation seriously sooner, and Powell said that setting interest-rate policy is an art as much of a science.
 A big question remains about whether the high inflation ravaging economies around the world is a one-off created by the pandemic or the start of something more persistent.

-Markets in Europe were higher and markets in Asia closed mixed.
+Markets in Europe closed higher and markets in Asia closed mixed.
 Japan's benchmark Nikkei 225 surged 2.3%.

 AP Business Writer Stan Choe contributed to this report.